-185. Amnesty International, Human Rights Watch and the United States Department of State have also condemned the conditions of the IDPs.
-In its 2009 Country Report on Colombia, the State Department noted the following:
+122. Amnesty International, Human Rights Watch and the United States Department of State have also condemned the conditions of the IDPs.
+In its 2008 Country Report on Colombia, the State Department noted the following:

 "The internal armed conflict, especially in remote areas, was the major cause of internal displacement.
-International organizations and civil society identified various factors driving displacement including confrontations between security forces, terrorists, new illegal groups, and paramilitary members who refused to demobilize, competition among illegal armed groups for resources and territorial control, forced recruitment of children, and threats and violence from new illegal groups and paramilitary members who refused to demobilize.
+International organizations and civil society identified various factors driving continuing displacement including confrontations between security forces, terrorists, and new illegal groups, greater competition among illegal armed groups for resources, and threats and violence from new illegal groups.
 Most IDPs were rural peasants displaced to cities.
 Estimates of the numbers of IDPs varied.
-During the year Accion Social, the government's internal welfare and foreign coordination agency, registered 111,414 new displacements, a 47 percent decline over the same period in 2008.
-The GOC's national IDP registry showed an 8 percent decline in new displacements, with 301,817 IDPs in 2008 compared with 328,264 IDPs in 2007.
-Accion Social cited continued improvement in security and territorial control and improved verification of fraudulent IDP claims as contributing factors in the decline.
-During the year Accion Social refused approximately 36 percent of registrations as ineligible, compared with a 29 percent refusal rate in 2008."
+Accion Social, the government's internal welfare and foreign coordination agency, registered 325,162 newly displaced persons at year's end, a number expected to rise as regional reporting was incorporated into its database."